ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-11-Revolve,_Sweep,_Loft_-_CAD_Tools_You_Need_to_Know-_Education_Chapter_1_Lesson_11.md

 ---

-A) To define the sketch boundaries
+A) To establish the work plane

-B) To serve as the axis of rotation
+B) To define the sketch boundaries

-C) To create dimensional constraints
+C) To serve as the axis of rotation

-D) To establish the work plane
+D) To create dimensional constraints

 ---

-B) To serve as the axis of rotation
+C) To serve as the axis of rotation

 ///

 ## Master Answer Key

-1. B – The lesson focuses on mastering advanced 3D creation tools, specifically introducing revolve, sweep, and loft features as additional methods beyond extrude.
+1. C – The lesson focuses on mastering advanced 3D creation tools, specifically introducing revolve, sweep, and loft features as additional methods beyond extrude.

-2. D – The revolve feature is the primary tool demonstrated throughout the lesson, with detailed explanation of its mechanics and usage.
+2. B – The revolve feature is the primary tool demonstrated throughout the lesson, with detailed explanation of its mechanics and usage.

-3. B – A construction line is specifically required as the axis for the revolve feature, as mentioned when the instructor selects the horizontal construction line.
+3. D – A construction line is specifically required as the axis for the revolve feature, as mentioned when the instructor selects the horizontal construction line.

-4. B – When there's space between the construction line and sketch profile, it creates a void or cylinder inside the object, as explained in the demonstration.
+4. C – When there's space between the construction line and sketch profile, it creates a void or cylinder inside the object, as explained in the demonstration.

-5. D – The "Full" setting creates a complete 360-degree revolution, resulting in a full 3D part, while other angles create partial revolutions.
+5. A – The "Full" setting creates a complete 360-degree revolution, resulting in a full 3D part, while other angles create partial revolutions.

-6. B – False.
+6. A – False.
 The revolve feature can create various types of turning parts, not just cylindrical objects, as it depends on the profile shape being revolved.

-7. C – The lesson emphasizes practicing with simple household objects like Kleenex boxes and door knobs to build CAD skills without needing precision measurements.
+7. D – The lesson emphasizes practicing with simple household objects like Kleenex boxes and door knobs to build CAD skills without needing precision measurements.

-8. B – Kleenex box and door knob are specifically mentioned as good practice objects that are simple to understand and don't require calipers.
+8. C – Kleenex box and door knob are specifically mentioned as good practice objects that are simple to understand and don't require calipers.

 9. B – The instructor emphasizes that all Chapter 1 concepts must be mastered before advancing to Chapter 2, which covers more advanced topics.